');

 About New Berlin, IL

-New Berlin is a small community in Illinois with a population of 1,366 residents.
-The median household income is $68,125 per year, which is near the national average.
-The median age in New Berlin is 36.9 years.
+New Berlin is a small town located in Illinois with a population of 1,366 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,125 per year, which is 9% below the national median of $75,149.
+The median age of 36.9 years is close to the US median age of 38.9 years.

 Cost of Living in New Berlin, IL